Manuel Veth –

 Several other top players soon followed, as the Soviet Vysshaya Liga lost many of its top players to the West and, as a result, dropped in the UEFA 5-year co-efficient rankings.
 Finally, the 1991 season was the last year of the Soviet Vysshaya Liga, which disappeared with the end of the Soviet Union.

-Manuel Veth is a freelance journalist and a writer for Bundesliga.com.
-He is also a holder of a Doctorate of Philosophy in History from King’s College London, and his thesis is titled: “Selling the People’s Game: Football’s transition from Communism to Capitalism in the Soviet Union and its Successor States”, which will be available in print soon.
+Manuel Veth is the owner and Editor in Chief of the Futbolgrad Network.
+He also works as a freelance journalist and among others works for the Bundesliga and Pro Soccer USA.
+He holds a Doctorate of Philosophy in History from King’s College London, and his thesis is titled: “Selling the People’s Game: Football’s transition from Communism to Capitalism in the Soviet Union and its Successor States,” which is available HERE.
 Originally from Munich, Manuel has lived in Amsterdam, Kyiv, Moscow, Tbilisi, London, and currently is located in Victoria BC, Canada.
-Follow Manuel on Twitter @homosovieticus.
+Follow Manuel on Twitter @ManuelVeth.